davepaulsanders/java-api/README.md

 # Java API

-This project is a Springboot Web Application that performs CRUD operations on an in-memory database created with MySQL.
+This project is a Springboot Web Application that performs CRUD operations on a MySQL database.
 It uses Springboot Data JPA to map Topics and Courses classes to SQL tables.

 ## Installation